walshbr/walshbr.github.io/_posts/2025-03-17-finding-your-lever.md

 ![Title slide conveying name, title, date](/assets/post-media/finding-your-lever/1.jpeg)

 What follows is my contribution to a roundtable at UVA entitled "[Digital Futures of Graduate Studies in the Humanities](https://cal.lib.virginia.edu/event/14161235)."
 The event celebrated the release of the [edited collection of the same name](https://www.upress.umn.edu/9781517916923/digital-futures-of-graduate-study-in-the-humanities/) distributed through the Debates in Digital Humanities series.
 As a part of the session, Gabriel Hankins, Alison Booth, and I gave remarks describing and reflecting on our published contributions to the volume.
-The talk represents my own views and do not reflect the views of the Scholars' Lab, the Digital Humanities Center, or the UVA Library.

 ---